BlockHorizons/FactionsPE/README.md

 ### Installing
 Grab the latest .phar file from release section and insert into your server's plugin folder.
 After, restart the server.
 See more detailed instructions [at the wiki](https://github.com/BlockHorizons/FactionsPE/wiki/Installation) :+1:

+### PureChat support
+There is no official support for FactionsPE.
+However I've made [fork](https://github.com/Chris-Prime/PureChat) which does support this plugin.
+**NOTE**: ``chat-formatter`` must be set to false in order to allow PureChat format your chat instead.

 ### For developers
 API methods and examples can be found [at the wiki](https://github.com/BlockHorizons/FactionsPE/wiki/API)